refinedev/refine/documentation/docs/guides-and-concepts/hooks/useMenu.md

 A logout button that logs the user out and redirects them to `/login` page.

 :::tip
-If `logout` (returned from `useLogout` hook) is a truhy value, that means there auth provider is implemented.
+If `logout` (returned from `useLogout` hook) is a truhy value, that means auth provider is implemented.
 [Refer to Auth Provider docs for more detailed information. &#8594](guides-and-concepts/providers/auth-provider.md)
 :::